 - 1. Please feel free to ask questions at any time during the presentation - 2.
-Aim of the tutorial: get the big picture - NOT in terms of a long list of methods and algorithms - BUT in terms of the basic algorithmic approaches - Sample algorithms for these basic approaches will be sketched - Due to the large number of existing approaches, the selection of the presented algorithms is somewhat arbitrary - Please don't mind if your favorite algorithm is missing - Anyway you should be able to classify any other algorithm not covered here by means of which of the basic approaches is implemented - 3.
+Aim of the tutorial: get the big picture - NOT in terms of a long list of methods and algorithms - BUT in terms of the basic algorithmic approaches - Sample algorithms for these basic approaches will be sketched - The selection of the presented algorithms is somewhat arbitrary - Please don't mind if your favorite algorithm is missing - Anyway you should be able to classify any other algorithm not covered here by means of which of the basic approaches is implemented - 3.
 The revised version of tutorial notes will soon be available on our websites